chef/automate/components/automate-chef-io/content/docs/iam-v2-guide.md

 By default, Chef Automate is currently limited to six projects.
 If you would like to increase that limit, you will need to do so using the Chef Automate CLI:

+First, write the file with your new project limit:

 ```
 cat << EOF > authz.toml
 [auth_z.v1.sys.service]
 project_limit = <desired-max-projects>
 EOF
 ```

+Then, update the existing Chef Automate configuration:

 `chef-automate config patch authz.toml`